-The following sections address the Stewardship Council's plan for achieving tax neutrality for Fresno County, the county in which the Property is located.
-The final LCCP submitted for all PG&E Watershed Lands located in Fresno County will address tax neutrality for the totality of all fee title transfers within the county, as required under the Settlement and Stipulation.
+The following sections address the Stewardship Council's plan for achieving tax neutrality for Tuolumne County, the county in which the Property is located.

 Stewardship Council Board Policies and Guidelines

 The Stewardship Council board adopted a set of Guidelines Regarding Satisfaction of Tax Neutrality on March 30, 2011, after an opportunity for public comment.
 Under the guidelines, the Stewardship Council outlined the following overarching assumptions: